 The organizational overview and project basics give panelists a glimpse into your organization and the basic details of your proposed project.

-• Mission statement, organizational history and contact information.
+Mission statement, organizational history and contact information.

-This section will be pre-populated, but you may update or correct any information here.
+This section will be pre-populated from your FluidReview Organization Details, but you may update or correct any information here.

 Financial Snapshot